umeshkhaniya/capt_tdi/README.md

 Therefore, analyzing the solar power market in the US is important for solar industries.
 By keeping this mind, I am planning to use  Photovoltaic (PV) rooftop database such that only PV rooftops can be able to build up atleast one solar planel.

-I am proposing this project for the data incubator data enegineering program.
+I am proposing this project for the data incubator data engineering program.
 In this project, I will have large data sets from solar radiation database from NREL (National Renewable Energy Laboratory) and Photovoltaic (PV) rooftop database.
 Plan here is to use Amazon S3 for data storage, Apache Spark for data processing, PostgreSQL for analysis.
 Airflow will be used to monitor the workflow and ETL pipeline and Tableau will be used to visualize final dataset.

 Initial data processing tutorial: solar_radition_data.ipynb